 When you come to HSU, you can arrange to live in a residence hall organized around a theme.
-We call them "Theme Housing ."
-Theme Housing give you a chance to hang out and learn for a year alongside people who share your interests.
+We call them "Theme & Community Housing ."
+Theme & Community Housing give you a chance to hang out and learn alongside people who share your interests.

-We are offering the following Theme Housing for the 2015-2016 academic year:
+We are offering the following Theme & Community Housing for the 2015-2016 academic year:

 The rooms vary in their dimensions depending on the room type.
 We offer single and double rooms in traditional residence halls as well as in apartment and suite style living.
 Triple rooms (double rooms converted into triples) are available in the Canyon and the Hill and are offered at a reduced rate.
 You can view the floor plans of the different areas and see photographs of each type of room on our virtual tour.

 The rooms are furnished with a bed, desk, chair, dresser, closet and wastebasket.
 The beds are extra long twins (34"x78"-80"x6") except for in Creekview and in part of the Campus Apartments where we provide standard twin beds.
 The apartments and suites are furnished with living room and kitchen furniture.
 Creekview, Cypress, College Creek and Campus Apartments have refrigerators and stoves in their apartment and suite kitchens.
 In addition, Creekview and College Creek apartments have microwaves.
 You can take an online tour of the facilities.
 Please see the FAQ "I know I need to bring my own linen, but what size should I bring? " in the Moving In section to see a list of Campus Apartment rooms and corresponding bed sizes.

 We do have a number of single rooms in each living area.
 However, most of the single rooms are reserved by returning residents who have priority in selecting housing for the next academic year.